Learn Angular 8 Step By Step in 10 Days – Day 1

 What is Angular?

-Angular is basically is an open-source, JavaScript-based client-side framework that helps us to develop a web-based application.
+Angular is basically an open-source, JavaScript-based client-side framework that helps us to develop a web-based application.
 Actually, Angular is one of the best frameworks for developing any Single Page Application or SPA Applications.
-The definition of Angular according to the official documentation of Angular in the angular.io web site –
+The definition of Angular is according to the official documentation of Angular in the angular.io website.

 “Angular is a structural framework for dynamic web applications.
-It lets you use HTML as your template language and lets you extend HTML's syntax to express your application components clearly and succinctly.
+It lets you use HTML as your template language and lets you extend HTML syntax to express your application components clearly and succinctly.
 Its data binding and dependency injection eliminate much of the code you currently have to write.
 And it all happens within the browser, making it an ideal partner with any server technology.” – (courtesy – Angular Conference, 2014).

-So, in a very simple word, Angular is -
+So, in a very simple word, Angular is.

-• An MVC based structure framework
+• An MVC-based structure framework

 • A Framework for developing SPA (Single Page Application) based application